G. Wesley Hatfield

 Co-Director, UCI Institute for Genomics and Bioinformatics, 2000 to 2006.

-Co-director, NIH Biomedical Informatics Training (BIT) Program for graduate students and postdoctoral fellows, 2002-present
+Co-director, NIH Biomedical Informatics Training (BIT) Program for graduate students and postdoctoral fellows, 2002-2012

-Member, Purdue University Biological Sciences Alumni Advisory Committee, 2008-present
+Member, Purdue University Biological Sciences Alumni Advisory Committee, 2008-2012

 CBRL TECHNOLOGY SUMMARY